Small-maturity asymptotics for the at-the-money implied volatility slope in L\'evy models: Implied Volatility Slope and Digital Options with Small Maturity

-This is, of course, consistent with the small-moneyness expansion presented in~\cite{DeVaCiBo12}, where $\sqrt{2\pi/T}\left(\frac12- \pp[S_T\geq K]\right)$ appears as second order term (i.e., first derivative) of implied volatility.
+where $\Phi$ and $\varphi$ denote the standard Gaussian cdf and density, respectively.
+By Proposition~4.1 in~\cite{RoRu09}, our assumption~\eqref{eq:ass2} implies that the annualized implied volatility $\sigma_{\mathrm{imp}}(1, T) \sqrt T$ tends to zero as $T \downarrow 0$.
+(The second assumption used in~\cite{RoRu09} are the no-arbitrage bounds $(S_0-K)^+ \leq C(K,T) \leq S_0$, for $K,T>0$, but these are satisfied here because our call prices are generated by the martingale~$S$.)
+Using the expansion~\eqref{eq:Phi} and $\varphi(x)= \frac{1}{\sqrt{2\pi}}+O(x^2)$, we thus obtain~\eqref{eq:dig to slope}. \end{proof} The asymptotic relation~\eqref{eq:dig to slope} is, of course, consistent with the small-moneyness expansion presented in~\cite{DeVaCiBo12}, where $\sqrt{2\pi/T}\left(\frac12- \pp[S_T\geq K]\right)$ appears as second order term (i.e., first derivative) of implied volatility.

-The asymptotic relation~\eqref{eq:dig to slope} shows that, in order to obtain first order asymptotics for the at-the-money (ATM) slope, we need first order asymptotics for the ATM digital call price $\pp[S_T\geq1]$.
+Lemma~\ref{le:dig slope} shows that, in order to obtain first order asymptotics for the at-the-money (ATM) slope, we need first order asymptotics for the ATM digital call price $\pp[S_T\geq1]$.
 (Recall that $S_0=1$.)
-For models where $\lim_{T\to0}\pp[S_T\geq1]=\tfrac12$, we need the second order term of the digital call as well, and the first order term of $\sigma_{\mathrm{imp}}(1,T)\sqrt{T}$.
-The limiting value $1/2$ for the ATM digital call is typical for diffusion models (see~\cite{GeKlPoSh13}), and L\'evy processes that contain a Brownian motion.
-For infinite activity models without diffusion component, $\pp[S_T\geq1]$ usually tends to a different value as $T\to0$; see the examples in Section~\ref{se:inf act}.
+For models where $\lim_{T\downarrow0}\pp[S_T\geq1]=\tfrac12$, we need the second order term of the digital call as well, and the first order term of $\sigma_{\mathrm{imp}}(1,T)\sqrt{T}$.
+The limiting value $1/2$ for the ATM digital call is typical for diffusion models (see~\cite{GeKlPoSh15}), and L\'evy processes that contain a Brownian motion.
+For infinite activity models without diffusion component, $\pp[S_T\geq1]$ may converge to $1/2$ as well (e.g., in the CGMY model with $Y\in(1,2)$), but other limiting values are also possible.
+See the examples in Section~\ref{se:ex}.

-We have used the following well-known result, whose simple proof we include for completeness. \begin{prop} Suppose that the marginal laws of the process~$S$ are absolutely continuous.
-Then the strike derivative of the call price is the negative digital price: